-Having a plan for what to eat for breakfast, lunch, and dinner throughout the week increases your likelihood of success.
+Having a bullet journal meal plan tracker helps you plan what to eat for breakfast, lunch, and dinner throughout the week and increases your likelihood of weight loss success.
 When you have a plan you are less likely to stand in front of the refrigerator wondering what to make.
 Or worse, finding there is nothing you feel like making which leads you to reach for the phone to dial up a pizza!

 There are several ways you can meal plan in your bullet journal.
 I’m using a simple weekly spread to plan my meals.
 You can see whiteout was my friend this week (see my post on avoiding fear of messing up in your journal).
 I’m starting a new way of eating and am learning as I go.

-Tracking your food is one of the most effective things you can do when trying to lose weight.
+Tracking your food is one of the most effective things you can do for weight loss.
 When you monitor your behavior, you’re much more likely to create better habits.

 I know, who wants to track their food?
 The thing is, when you track you pay more attention to what you are eating and are more likely to make better choices.
 When you don’t track, you might take a bite here and a bite there feeling like it isn’t a big deal.
 Yet there is a compound effect on how those calories impact you over time.
 They add up.
 I recommend reading the book The Compound Effect to learn how the little changes you make can add up to change your life.
 It is eye opening.